-While it is the DSPs role to make referrals, any staff member can make a referral to Children's Services.
+While it is the DSP's role to make referrals, any staff member can make a referral to Children's Services.
 If a child is in immediate danger or is at risk of harm (e.g. concern that a family might have plans to carry out FGM), a referral should be made to Children's Services and/or the Police immediately.
 Where referrals are not made by the DSP, the DSP should be informed as soon as possible.

-If a teacher (persons employed or engaged to carry out teaching work at schools and other institutions in England) , in the course of their work in the profession, discovers that an act of Female Genital Mutilation (FGM) appears to have been carried out on a girl under the age of 18 the teacher must report this to the police.
+If a teacher (persons employed or engaged to carry out teaching work at schools and other institutions in England), in the course of their work in the profession, discovers that an act of Female Genital Mutilation (FGM) appears to have been carried out on a girl under the age of 18 the teacher must report this to the police.
 This is a mandatory reporting duty.
-See Appendix 1- Keeping Children Safe in Education (DfE 2018): Annex A for further information.
+See Appendix 1-Keeping Children Safe in Education (DfE 2018): Annex A for further details.

-If the allegations raised are against other children, the school should follow section 4.4 of the Hertfordshire Safeguarding Children Board Procedures Manual - Children Who Abuse Others.
+Hertfordshire Children's Services (including out of hours) 0300 123 4043.
+If the allegations raised are against other children, the school should follow section 4.4 of the Hertfordshire Safeguarding Children Board Procedures Manual - Children Who Abuse Others .
 Please see the school's anti-bullying policy for more details on procedures to minimise the risk of peer on peer abuse.

 The member of staff must record information regarding the concerns on the same day.
-The recording must be a clear, precise, factual account of the observations. (record of concern pro-forma is available on the Hertfordshire Grid for Learning).
+The recording must be a clear, precise, factual account of the observations.